-If both tabs are open, click the tabs to switch back and forth between them.
-In either tab, place your cursor over an object for a moment to display a tool tip that describes the object in more detail.
+If more than one tab is open, click the tabs to switch between them.
+In the Browser and Legacy Search tabs, place your cursor over an object for a moment to display a tool tip that describes the object in more detail.

-Hide the Browser or Search tab by selecting it and choosing Hide in the right-click menu.
+Hide a tab by selecting it and choosing Hide in the right-click menu.
 To restore the tab, select the appropriate choice in the View menu.